MantasBaksys/mantasbaksys.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi!
-I am currently a Part III Mathematics student at the University of Cambridge.
-My research interests lie the broad area of formal mathematics, in which I have already completed sever research internships during my time as an undergraduate.
-In particular, I am interested in automated proof-discovery using both ML and classical approaches and formalisation of mathematics.
+I am a PhD student at the Computer Lab, University of Cambridge supervised by Prof. Sean Holden.
+My research interests lie the broad areas of Automated Theorem Proving and Formal Mathematics.
+In particular, I am interesting in application of Machine Learning for proof-discovery in the setting of interactive theorem provers.
 Feel free to reach out if you find my research interesting!
 {style="text-align: justify;"}